Shortening the Education Sales Cycle: Timing, Signals, and Stakeholders

 Rural Schools:

 In contrast, rural schools typically serve smaller, more homogeneous populations.
 Students often come from tight-knit communities, but still experience socioeconomic struggles, particularly related to isolation and access to services.
-According to the Institute of Education Sciences, nearly one in five U.S. students attends a rural school.
+Today, nearly one out of every five U.S. students goes to a rural school, per the Institute of Education Sciences.

 Inner City Schools: